kinimesi/rscore/README.md

 rscore
 ======

-rscore is a new approach to readability score.
-It calculates readability score based on English word frequency.
+rscore is a new approach to readability score and readability level classification.
+It calculates readability score based on English word frequency and predictes readability level by using English word frequency and tf-idf scores as features.
 Google unigram data is used for word frequency.

 ###Required libraries:
 ```